 In Minnesota, where the winter sun sets early and the trees are bare, the fun doesn’t move indoors.
 Instead, we pull on our snow pants, or in some cases, strip down to our swimsuits: It’s polar plunge time!

-In addition to the many outdoor activities, from cross-country and downhill skiing to snowshoeing and ice fishing, Minnesota hosts numerous festivals and events that celebrate our northern climate and foster a sense of community in spite of the cold.
+In addition to our plentiful outdoor activities, from cross-country and downhill skiing to snowshoeing and ice fishing, Minnesota hosts numerous festivals and events that celebrate our northern climate and foster a sense of community in spite of the cold.
 So bundle up and head out into the Minnesota winter: The only thing you have to lose is the experience of a lifetime.

 Three signature winter events—the U.S. Pond Hockey Championships, City of Lakes Loppet Ski Festival and Saint Paul Winter Carnival—are under a new umbrella known as The Great Northern.
 In addition to these mainstays, the festival adds new elements including an outdoor public art display and other arts, sports and culinary-related programming.